pbougue/tartare/documentation/tartare.md

 id | Required, unique | Id of the `Data Source`.
 Must be unique accross all `Contributor`s and `Coverage`s `Data Source` name | Required | The name of the `Data Source` data_format | Required | Specify the content of each `Data Set`.
-See (1) for details.
+See (1) for details. input.type | Optionnal | The source type of the `Data Source`.
+Can be `manual` (default), `url` or `computed`. input.url | Optionnal | If `input.type` is `url`, provide the source URL of the ressource (may it be FTP, HTTP or HTTPS) input.expected_file_name | Optionnal | Override the name of the file, espacially when fetching the ressource over an Internet ressouce without a file name. input.options | Optinonal | contains additional properties for Internet ressources (2) license.name | Optionnal | Short name of the license of the `Data Source`.
+For exemple `ODbL` license.url | Optionnal | URL providing details about the license validity_period | self computed | Validity period of the last `Data Set` fetched or sent to Tartare.
+This object is computed by Tartare and contains a `start_date` and `end_date` properties

 (1) Available data_format :
 - for `Contributor` of `public_transport` type: